slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 ```

 #### Step 2
-Replace the `html-ControlPeaches.html` file from the previous example with the following contents:
+Replace the `html-peaches-control.html` file with the following:
 ```html
 <form style="font-size:100%">
   <table>